Introduction

 - A few drops of lemon

-- 100 ml clean drinking water
+- 100 ml clean water

-How Much ORS to Give?
+How Much ORS Should Be Given?

 - Mild diarrhoea: 50 ml per kg body weight